THE MEN BEHIND THE GUN

 Tracing the fate of Eliza and Charles Morgenstern is complicated by the loss of virtually all details of the 1890 Federal census, first to a fire in 1921 and then, inexplicably, to the destruction in the 1930s of all surviving material other than summaries.
 New York City directories reveal that Eliza worked as a hairdresser and supplier of ‘hair goods’ into the late 1880s, entries made after 1878 also describing her as ‘Widow of William’.
 The date of her death has yet to be found, as identification is complicated by the existence of at least three Elizabeth Morgensterns in New York at this time.
 One (‘Betsey’) died in 1898 and another in 1899, but neither fits the criteria for the widow of William.

-Neither can the Morgenstern's surviving son be found with certainty, unless he was the Charles Morgenstern who was buried in Mount Hebron Cemetery, Flushing, Queen’s County, New York, on 4th April 1942.
+Neither can the Morgenstern’s surviving son be found with certainty, unless he was the Charles Morgenstern who was buried in Mount Hebron Cemetery, Flushing, Queen’s County, New York, on 4th April 1942.
 It seems that as there was no-one to give details at this particular burial, his age was estimated to be 72 and so a notional birth-year of 1870 was proposed on the death record.
-This is in keeping with that of William and Eliza Morgenstern’s son, but by no means conclusive proof that they are one and the same.
+This is in keeping with that of William and Eliza Morgenstern’s son, but by no means conclusive proof.

 The article has benefited greatly from the assistance of the U.S. National Archives in Washington DC, and the Connecticut State Library in Hartford, Connecticut.